 December 20, 2020

 Data aggregation is the process of collecting data to present it in summary form.
 This information is then used to conduct statistical analysis and can also help company executives make more informed decisions about marketing strategies, price settings, and structuring operations, among other things.
 Data aggregation is typically performed on a large scale via software programs known as data aggregators.
-These tools spread a company’s data to several different publishing websites such as social media platforms, search engines, and review sites.
+These data aggregation tools spread a company’s data to several different publishing websites such as social media platforms, search engines, and review sites.
 Data scientists and analysts are the most common users of data aggregation tools and data aggregation softwares.